 We explore how spirituality and ecology play a role in the church, connecting the local and global use of resources to ideas of compassion and justice.
 Our primary goal is education.
 Our group also cares for and maintains The Point, a meditative space along the side of the church on Roswell Avenue.
 We oversee the church’s recycling efforts (including batteries) and plan the annual Earth Day worship service.

-We meet the first and second Thursdays of each month, 10:30am-noon in the Conference Room (September-May).
+We meet the first Thursday of each month, 10:30am-noon in the Conference Room (September-May).

 Contact: Mary Lou Buck, firstname.lastname@example.org.

 We foster a spirit of community and belonging as we welcome and integrate LGBT visitors and members into our church.
 We meet periodically in both small and large group settings through quarterly coffee hours, annual social and RAIN fundraising events, and the annual Charlotte PRIDE Festival, where we host a vendor booth.
 Our annual advocacy-educational events offer a chance to learn more about our alliances with advocacy agencies, such as RAIN (Regional Aids Interfaith Network), TOY (Time Out Youth), and AWAB (Association of Welcoming & Affirming Baptist).
 Our group is primarily made up of gay and lesbian persons, however, it is — like our church — open to everyone!